forceedge01/sql-api-wrapper/README.md

 - getOptionalData(array $data, string $key, mixed $default = null) // Extended: Optional value from an array, provide default otherwise.
 - getFieldMapping(string $key) // Extended: Get field mapping provided in the getDataMapping method.

+Note: All methods provided by the wrapper are static, because they have a global state - we don't need to instantiate this wrapper.

 Example usage:
 ==============